SangeethaKaruthodi/SangeethaKaruthodi/README.md

 - Azure
 - Git

+### My Projects :
+- Worked as React JS associate developer for a Bus booking system
+- Worked as React JS associate developer for a real estate management application for selling and buying properties
+- Worked as React JS developer with a retail client for modernization of store management system
+- Worked as React JS developer with a retail client for modernization of vendor management system

 <!--
 **SangeethaKaruthodi/SangeethaKaruthodi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.